blobcode/blobcode/README.md

 My name is Blobcode and I'm a student and casual dev

-- 🦀 I’m currently learning rust and svelte!
+- 🦀 I’m currently learning rust and go!